PetSmart profit beats estimates, raises FY profit view

-PetSmart Inc's PETM.O quarterly earnings beat Wall Street expectations on strong growth in its merchandising business, and the pet products retailer raised its full-year profit forecast for the second time this year.
+Aug 15 PetSmart Inc's quarterly earnings beat Wall Street expectations on strong growth in its merchandising business, and the pet products retailer raised its full-year profit forecast for the second time this year.

 Shares of the company were up 6 percent in extended trade.